zachflower/KoolKubernetes/service-mesh/linkerd/README.md

-# Implementing Linkerd as ServiceMesh for PMK/PMKFT
+# Kubernetes + Linkerd: Implementing Linkerd as ServiceMesh on Kubernetes

 Installing Linkerd as a ServiceMesh in a Kubernetes cluster is fairly straightforward because of its architecture and great documentation.